Armed inmate killed, hostage rescued at Illinois hospital

 GENEVA, Ill.
-(AP) — Officers fatally shot an armed jail inmate and freed his hostage at hospital in northern Illinois on Saturday, several hours after the inmate stole a gun from the correction’s officer guarding him, authorities said.
+(AP) — Officers fatally shot an armed jail inmate who took two nurses hostage at hospital in northern Illinois on Saturday, several hours after the inmate stole a gun from the correction’s officer guarding him, authorities said.

+The inmate initially took one female nurse hostage, but she was released at some point during the standoff.
+Salters then took another female nurse hostage, and she was with him when he was shot around 5 p.m., Gengler said.

-The female hostage was “extremely emotional and upset” following the shooting, but appeared to be physically OK, Gengler said.
+The second nurse was “extremely emotional and upset” following the shooting, but appeared to be physically OK, Gengler said.
 She was quickly taken to another room in the hospital.

 The standoff began around 12:30 p.m., when the inmate snatched a gun from a correctional officer at the hospital about 40 miles west of Chicago.